betacooperation/agent_check/README.md

          maint_callback: {Your.Application, :close_all_open_connections}
 ```

-The capacity callback *must* return a string between 1 and 100.
+The capacity callback *must* return a binary or integer between 1 and 100.
 Both callbacks are optional.

 Next you need to configure Haproxy to check for your agent.
 ```